Sue Stockdale: Post-expedition life

 Stockdale appeared on Channel 4’s Superhuman (2004), which put her through some of the toughest scientific tests ever shown on TV, including an escape from a crashed helicopter submerged under water.
 She finished runner-up.

 Stockdale now is a motivational speaker, executive coach, podcaster, author and leadership specialist using her expedition experiences to inspire others.

 In 2019 Stockdale co-founded a non-profit podcast Access to Inspiration, along with Clive Steeper, interviewing a wide range of people worldwide.
 In 2021 it was ranked as one of the top 10% most popular shows globally.

 Her professional speaking career has included FTSE 250 companies, leading Academic Institutions including Said Business School, Oxford; and Cambridge Judge Business School as well as charities and International Conferences.
 She is author, or co-author, of a number of business books and writes regularly for a number of international publications including Entrepreneur Country and Enterprising Women magazine.

 In 2013 Stockdale became a patron for Ski 4 Cancer, a cancer respite charity based in UK.

+In 2022, Stockdale led a ski touring group in Narvik in Greenland on an 'expedition cruise' with Panache Cruises.